AlexPerrine/8-Week-SQL-Challenge/README.md

 ### Fifth Challenge - Digital Bank
 Status: Under Construction 🚧

-The fifth challenge revolves digital bank, Data-Banks.
-Data Banks run just like any other digital bank, but they also have the world's most secure distributed data storage platform.
-This is all about calculating metrics, gorwth and forecasting.
+The fifth challenge revolves around Danny's new venture, online supermarket internation operations which specialized in fresh produce.
+Danny needs help to quantify the impact of this change on the sales performance for Data Mart and its separate business areas.

 <a href="https://8weeksqlchallenge.com/case-study-5/"> <img src="Week5/data-mart.png" alt="Mart Logo" width=auto height="500"></a>
 <br>